root-project/root/README/ReleaseNotes/v618/index.md

 ### TNetXNGFile
 Added necessary changes to allow [XRootD local redirection](https://github.com/xrootd/xrootd/blob/8c9d0a9cc7f00cbb2db35be275c35126f3e091c0/docs/ReleaseNotes.txt#L14)
   - Uses standard VectorReadLimits and does not query a XRootD data server (which is unknown in local redirection), when it is redirected to a local file
-  - Adds a new constructor with a const char *lurl to TNetXNGFile and passes it to TFile, if set.
-This allows redirection to files that have a different name in the local file system and is important to allow derivation (for example to TAlien and TJAlienFile) while still keeping functionality via TArchiveFile when the file name in the local file system does not match `*.zip`
+  - Adds a new constructor with a `const char *lurl` to `TNetXNGFile` and passes it to `TFile`, if set.
+This allows redirection to files that have a different name in the local file system and is important to allow derivation (for example to `TAlien` and `TJAlienFile`) while still keeping functionality via `TArchiveFile` when the file name in the local file system does not match `*.zip`

 ### TBufferJSON
 Add possibility to convert STL `std::map`, `std::multimap`, `std::unordered_map`,